terminalcommandnewsletter/everything-chatgpt/README.md

 That looks something like this.
 ![The user asking the prompt above.
 ChatGPT responds with a heading "Markdown in ChatGPT".
 It says "This is soooooooo cool" (soooooooo in bold).
 Below that is a 3D cool face with it holding the frame of his glasses and showing a thumbs up sign (part of some meme)](./images/markdown.png)

+What Markdown features ChatGPT's Markdown renderer supports can be seen in [markdown-support.csv](./markdown-support.csv)

 ## Conclusion
 This is it.
 For now.
 As I see more details of ChatGPT, I'll add those in.